AdobeDocs/adobeio-runtime/guides/logging_monitoring.md

 ```
 wsk activation list
 ```
-Having an activation ID, you can retrieve the actication result running:
+Having an activation ID, you can retrieve the activation result running:
 ```
 wsk activation get <activation ID>
 ```